sbdchd/flake8-pie/README.md

 ### PIE783: Celery tasks should have explicit names.

-Warn about Celery task definitions that don't have explicit names.
+Warn about [Celery](https://pypi.org/project/celery/) task definitions that don't have explicit names.

+Note: this lint is kind of naive considering any decorator with a `.task()` method or any decorator called `shared_task()` a Celery decorator.

 #### examples